WeCanCodeIT/WCCI-Fall-2017-CLE/Week9/Assignments/VirtualPet.md

 # Virtual Pet
 ## Due:
-## *This project is intended as extra practice over Thanksgiving break*
+## *This project is intended as extra practice over Thanksgiving break and is not graded*

 ## Overview
 Create a console application for an interactive game-like virtual pet program.
 The user must be able to select different tasks or activities from a menu.